Types of treatment for Hodgkin lymphoma

 When lymphoma is diagnosed, several doctors and other health professionals work together to decide on the most appropriate treatment.
 The team of doctors and health professionals is called a multi-disciplinary team (MDT).
 The members of the team specialise in different areas of Hodgkin lymphoma treatment and support.
 The team usually includes the following people.

-- A medical oncologist (a specialist in drug treatment for lymphoma)
+- A haematologist or medical oncologist (a specialist in treating lymphoma)

-- A pathologist (a specialist in cancerous blood cells)
+- A pathologist (a specialist in looking at biopsy samples)

 - A transplant specialist

 - A clinical oncologist (a specialist in radiotherapy)

 - A pharmacist, social worker, psychologist and counsellor

 Rated 5 out of 5 based on 34 votes

 Question about cancer?
 Contact our information nurse team